 But don’t digital currencies already exist?

 There are already thousands of digital currencies, commonly called cryptocurrencies.
-These can be issued by private companies or be fully decentralized.
 Bitcoin is the most well-known fully decentralized cryptocurrency.
-Another type of cryptocurrency are stablecoins, whose value is pegged to a commodity or a fiat currency like the dollar.
+Another type of cryptocurrency are stablecoins, whose value is pegged to an asset or a fiat currency like the dollar.
 Cryptocurrencies run on distributed-ledger technology, meaning that multiple devices all over the world, not one central hub, are constantly verifying the accuracy of the transaction.
-But this is different than a Central Bank issuing a digital currency.
+But this is different from a central bank issuing a digital currency.

-So why would a government get into virtual currencies?
+So why would a government get into digital currencies?

 What are the challenges?

 There are several challenges, and each one needs careful consideration before a country launches a CBDC.
-Citizens could pull too much money out of banks at once and purchase CBDCs, triggering a run on banks.
-Centralizing, through the government, a system designed to be private may produce backlash from users and create cybersecurity risks.
-Regulatory processes are not updated to deal with the new forms of money and need to be made more robust before adopting this technology.
+Citizens could pull too much money out of banks at once by purchasing CBDCs, triggering a run on banks—affecting their ability to lend and sending a shock to interest rates.
+This is especially a problem for countries with unstable financial systems.
+CBDCs also carry operational risks, since they are vulnerable to cyber attacks and need to be made resilient against them.
+Finally, CBDCs require a complex regulatory framework including privacy, consumer protection, and anti-money laundering standards which need to be made more robust before adopting this technology.

 What are the national security implications of a CBDC?

-Research Team: Nitya Biyani, Niels Graham, William Howlett, Amy Jeon, Reddy Lee, Varsha Shankar, Stefan de Villiers
+Contributions from: Nitya Biyani, Stefan de Villiers, Matt Goodman, Niels Graham, William Howlett, Amy Jeon, Reddy Lee, and Varsha Shankar

 To read more about the project you can access our press release here.